freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/docker/Readme.md

 ## The configuration files

+Make sure you created the **.env** file as explained above.

 ## Step 1/3: Ensure the vm.max_map_count setting is set to at least 262144

 When setting up Elasticsearch, it's essential to configure the `vm.max_map_count` kernel setting to at least `262144`.
 This setting is critical for Elasticsearch to startup and to function.

+:warning: This change has to be made on the docker host, not inside the container.

 There are two ways to set `vm.max_map_count`: